diegotyner/Real-Finder/README.md

 ### Working:

 A minimal finder for songs in the real book.
-Simply open up the finder.html file and search for songs by entering queries into the input text area.
+Simply open up the index.html file and search for songs by entering queries into the input text area.
+- Or check out a minimal deployment [here](https://real-finder.vercel.app/)

 ### Future: